 Typically, older furnaces use a single-stage blower with only one speed.
 One speed makes it difficult for a furnace to achieve and maintain warmth throughout a historic home.
 This means higher energy bills and forces the furnace to operate harder than necessary.

 New models feature two-stage blowers, so they operate at either full or half speed.
 Two stages of heating offer better temperature regulation and reduce the energy used to heat your home.

 Variable-speed furnaces offer even more energy efficiency and greater accuracy with temperature control.
 We encourage you to consult with us if you plan to update your thermostat as well.

 Certain thermostats work better with single-speed models versus variable-speed furnaces.
 Use our expertise to save yourself hassles and to pair your new furnace with the right thermostat for its design.

 Historic homes are sometimes governed by preservation rules intended to maintain the home and neighborhood historic integrity.
 If your historic home falls within these preservation rules, seek approval of upgrades and changes to the home by a historic preservation committee or municipal authority.

 Check to see if a furnace installation interferes with any preservation rules before you make any decisions.
 When you’re ready to research a new furnace in your historic home, contact KS Services.

 Our heating and cooling experts assess your home’s insulation and ductwork prior to installation.
 They also recommend any steps to take beforehand.
-We ensure your new furnace works well with your home so you can enjoy warm temperatures throughout your historic house.
+We ensure your upgraded furnace works well with your home so you can enjoy warm temperatures throughout your historic house.